 - Build the plane first without any extra equipment and get it trimmed out for stable flight.

-- Add video camera and transmitter and check picture is OK on ground station
+- Add a video camera and transmitter and check picture is OK on the ground station

 - Add the APM and check its function OK, this will probably take a few flights

 - Fly FPV

 I’m going to document the build and installation so it may help others.
 Seems to be quite a lot for quad-copters but not as much for planes, The main resource for this is at http://plane.ardupilot.com/ So as I progress I’ll update this page